-- By agreeing to the terms and conditions of enrolment, parent(s)/guardian(s) also declare their responsibility for all fees and charges when signing student enrolment forms. - School fee packs containing available payment plan options are emailed to all families with the expectation that one of the two payment options detailed below is chosen. - All fees must be paid by the end of November of each school year, unless an approved agreement is in place.
+By agreeing to the terms and conditions of enrolment, parent(s)/guardian(s) also declare their responsibility for all fees and charges when signing student enrolment forms.

+- School fee packs containing available payment plan options are emailed to all families with the expectation that one of the two payment options detailed below is chosen. - All fees must be paid by the end of November of each school year unless an approved agreement is in place.

-For more information, see the College Fees and Charges on the College website (click here for details).
+For more information, see the Tuition Fees and Charges on the College website.

-Application & Enrolment Fees
+Application and Enrolment Fees